 Despite Covid 19 and the difficulties it has unleashed for international trade, Cuba’s nickel production will end the year having produced 50,000 metric tons in the plants it owns in Holguin province.

-Juan Ruiz, general director of Mining at the Ministry of Energy and Mines (MINEM) spoke about the production and nickel and cobalt mining in general, as part of an interview with Prensa Latina.
+Juan Ruiz Quintana, General Director of Mining at the Ministry of Energy and Mines (MINEM) spoke about the production and nickel and cobalt mining in general, as part of an interview with Prensa Latina.

 Currently, Cuba is the world’s ninth-largest nickel producer, with plans to strengthen its position in the international market.
 The production has sourced from a plant in Moa operating as a joint enterprise with Sherritt International, a Canadian firm.
 It is operating at excess capacity due to the paralysis of another plant in Moa that suffers from obsolete North American technology, mostly dating from the 1950s.
 Large investments are being made to modernize that plant and bring it back online.